No fencer listed in Laurieston yet.

 Falkirk is a council area in the heart of Scotland's central belt, sitting between Edinburgh and Glasgow with the Firth of Forth to the north and the foothills of the Campsie Fells to the west.

-The town of Falkirk is the administrative centre and largest settlement, but the area also takes in Grangemouth — Scotland's largest petrochemical complex and one of its busiest ports — along with the historic burgh of Bo'ness on the Forth shoreline and a string of smaller towns and villages.
+The town of Falkirk is the administrative centre, but the area takes in a string of communities with their own identity - Grangemouth with its port and petrochemical industry, the historic burgh of Bo'ness on the Forth shoreline, Denny, Bonnybridge and the villages of the Braes.

-Falkirk's history runs deep: two of the most significant battles in the Wars of Independence were fought here and the Antonine Wall — the Roman Empire's north-western frontier — crosses the district and is a UNESCO World Heritage Site.
+Falkirk's history runs deep: two of the most significant battles in the Wars of Independence were fought here and the Antonine Wall - the Roman Empire's north-western frontier - crosses the district as a UNESCO World Heritage Site.
+That layered history gives the area a sense of substance that newer towns lack.

-Transport links are excellent — the M9 and M876 connect Falkirk to Edinburgh, Glasgow and Stirling and two railway lines serve the area — making it one of the most accessible and affordable parts of the central belt.
+Transport links are excellent - the M9 and M876 connect Falkirk to Edinburgh, Glasgow and Stirling and two railway lines serve the area - making it one of the most accessible and affordable parts of the central belt for families and businesses alike.